pone-software/strawb_package/src/strawb/calibration/README.md

 # Calibration Data

-a place for different calibration data, like:
+a collection for different calibration data, like:
 - [BK7](bk7.py) glass (glass of the pressure housing)
   - transmittance
   - dispersion - refraction